 The following pages contain the provisions of the Medway Zoning Bylaw as amended.
-This edition includes all approved amendments including those actions taken by the 2010 Annual Town Meeting held on June 14, 2010.
+This edition incorporates all approved amendments including those actions taken by the 2011 Annual Town Meeting held on June 13, 2011.
+It also includes a major updating of the Medway Zoning Map.

 Although every effort is made to ensure the accuracy of the content of this booklet, the Town of Medway expressly disclaims any liability for errors.
-If any such errors are noted, they should be brought to the attention of the Medway Planning & Economic Development office.
-If there are any questions concerning any of the provisions as set forth in this booklet, the official records of the Town Meetings at which those zoning provisions were adopted should be consulted.
-Those records are on file in the Office of the Town Clerk, Medway Town Hall, 155 Village Street, Medway, MA 02053.
+If any such errors are noted, please bring them to the attention of the Medway Planning & Economic Development office.
+If there are any questions concerning anything set forth in this booklet, the official record of the Town Meeting at which a particular zoning provision was adopted should be consulted.
+Those records are on file in the Office of the Medway Town Clerk, Medway Town Hall, 155 Village Street, Medway, MA 02053.

-All questions regarding interpretation of Medway's Zoning Bylaw should be directed to John F. Emidy, Medway's Building Commissioner and Zoning Enforcement Officer, at 508-533-3253.
+All questions regarding interpretation of the Medway Zoning Bylaw should be directed to John F. Emidy, Medway's Building Commissioner and Zoning Enforcement Officer, at 508-533-3253.

-The Planning and Economic Development Board intends to update and republish this booklet annually during the fall or winter.
+The Planning and Economic Development Board intends to update and republish this booklet annually.
 It is hoped that this publication will be a useful resource to the citizens of Medway and to those who own, use, or develop real estate within the community.
 However, readers are advised to consult an attorney before attempting to act upon its content.